bbauska/ibm-intermediate-web-dev/README.md

 Let us now discuss each in detail.
 Focusing on front-end elements Front-end testing involves examining and validating hundreds or thousands of UI and functional elements.
-Before moving on to graphics and pop-ups, it\'s a good idea to test the page load speed, basic text, images, and essential functions.
+Before moving on to graphics and pop-ups, it&apos;s a good idea to test the page load speed, basic text, images, and essential functions.
 Using actual browsers and devices Use real browsers and devices instead of emulators and simulators to save time and money and enhance the reliability of your software testing